-StreamBase's formal path notation is designed to avoid naming conflicts when you run multiple modules in the same StreamBase Server in different containers, and to avoid conflicts when operators are run in separate parallel regions.
+StreamBase's formal path notation is designed to avoid naming conflicts when you run multiple modules in the same fragment in different EventFlow containers, and to avoid conflicts when operators are run in separate parallel regions.

-You use StreamBase path notation to address individual streams or operators when using certain epadmin commands or when using the legacy sbadmin and sbc commands, or when configuring container connections in a StreamBase deployment file.
+You use StreamBase path notation to address individual streams or operators when using certain epadmin commands or when using the legacy sbadmin and sbc commands, or when configuring container connections in a StreamBase configuration file.
 For example, the following commands show information about the

 default.BestAsks stream in a running instance of the Best Bids and Asks sample:

 default, it does not have to be stated:

 adminport--path BestAsks --detailed sbc describe BestAsks